Ryan-Amaral/Dal-CSCI2110-Assignment3/README.md

 <h3>From QuadTreePlayground.java:</h3>
 <pre>
+For a 1000x1000 QuadTree and a 10x10 Finder Rectangle:
-The most points the found by the finder at once is: 22.
+The most points found by the finder at once is: 9.
-The least points the found by the finder at once is: 2.
+The least points found by the finder at once is: 0.
-The average points the found by the finder at once is: 9.522592592592593.
+The average points found by the finder at once is: 0.9946678910315274.
 </pre>

 <h3>Printing Structures (Better versions in output directory)</h3>